Walter Champfleur: Activities as Abbot

 As Abbot, he secured the passing of a statute of the Irish Parliament in the session of 1471-2, confirming the Abbey in all its rights and possessions, and the validity of all its charters.
 Parliament further enacted that the Abbey had the right to have all legal proceedings which might infringe its liberties annulled.

 Champfleur used the statute of 1471 to good effect in defending a lawsuit brought against the Abbey in the Court of Exchequer (Ireland) for £100, this being the estimated value of some casks of Spanish wine whose ownership was in dispute.
-The casks had washed ashore at Portmarnock in north County Dublin following a shipwreck in December 1465, and the Sheriff of County Dublin had seized them, only to have them confiscated in turn by Champfleur's predecessor, Abbot Handcock, who claimed them as Abbey property.
+The casks had washed ashore at Portmarnock in north County Dublin following a shipwreck in December 1465.
+The Sheriff of County Dublin had seized them as the property of the county, only to have them confiscated in turn by Champfleur's predecessor, Abbot Handcock, who claimed them as Abbey property.
 Champfleur successfully maintained this claim.